How Are Modern Families and Interpersonal Relationships Changing?

 Panel discussion and a Q&A session with the audience, featuring:

-- Prof. Monika Mynarska (Cardinal Stefan Wyszyński University)
+- Professor Monika Mynarska (Cardinal Stefan Wyszyński University)

 The meeting will be moderated by: